 Even though these locations are open daily to the public, they are pre-identified in the event they have to be opened past normal business hours.
 Because they have already been notified they are on the list, these facilities are easier for the OA or jurisdictions to contact in an emergency.
-If a public facility is being used for a cooling center, but will not work for an overnight warming center, the Mass Care and Shelter Annex process will be used to determine is a warming center/overnight shelter is required.
+If a public facility is being used for a cooling center, but will not work for an overnight warming center, the Mass Care and Shelter Annex process will be used to determine if a warming center/overnight shelter is required.

 However, when establishing warming center locations, jurisdictions must consider the financial cost of overnight facility use and staffing.
-An overnight warming center will become a disaster shelter location if it is opened for nighttime temperatures reaching a Freeze Warning as described in the implementation criteria.
 Partnerships with organizations such as COAD-OC are imperative during these events.
 Faith-based and other non-profit organizations may be of assistance with overnight warming centers, since many of these organizations already open unofficial warming centers during cold weather.